 Another option for those who have a degree outside of education is enrollment, at the graduate level, in a master's degree program or a professional licensure program.

 You should meet with an advisor here at least one semester before you transfer.
 Please bring all of your transcripts When you apply to the University, your transcripts will be evaluated by Admissions and Records.
 For more information on transferring, check out the Transfer Center website.
 You may also want to familiarize yourself with the document entitled "NSHE Transfer Rights and Responsibilities for Students and Institutions" website.
 The website is intended to inform students of their rights and responsibilities and affirm institutional responsibilities to students.

 Students may take any of the core curriculum courses at Nevada community colleges (e.g. BIO 100, MATH 120, etc).
 Also, many of the introductory education courses are offered at the community college level, such as those with EDU prefixes; EDU 201 (Intro to Elementary Education) and EDU 202 (Intro to Secondary Education).
+Additionally, HDFS courses may be available such as HDFS201 (Lifespan Human Development) and HDFS202 (Intro to Family).
 Complete transfer guides.

 Transfer students want to talk to their advisor as soon as possible to evaluate the classes they've already taken, decide which classes to take, and learn more about the College of Education.
 If you're planning on spending your first year or two at another college, come see us early so that we can help you make efficient plans.

 If you come in each and every semester to plan your classes and talk about where you are in the program, we'll do our best to keep you on track.
 You won't be taking unnecessary classes, looking at old or outdated details, or relying on second hand information to plan your schedule.